 Climbing & mountaineering

-A once in a lifetime climb to base camp of the worlds second-highest mountain in one of the most spectacular places on earth with a world-class Everest Guide
+A once in a lifetime climb in one of the most spectacular places on earth with a world-class Everest Guide

 ANNUAL leave needed: